-Dungog is a country town with character, backed by magnificent rolling hills, national parks and state forests.
+Dungog is a country town surrounded by magnificent rolling hills, national parks and state forests.

-Dungog is located in the Hunter, New England and Central Coast Primary Health Network, this Health Planning Compass provides an overview of community health for the region.
+Dungog is located within the Hunter New England and Central Coast Primary Health Network, this Health Planning Compass provides an overview of community health for the region.

 Dungog is a country town on the Williams River in the Hunter Region of New South Wales and is located 76kms north, north west of Newcastle and 215kms north of Sydney.